 In the U.S. and Canada, these services are available 24 hours a day, 7 days a week.
-In the U.K., these services are available Monday through Friday, from 9:00 a.m. to
+In the U.K., these services are available Monday through Friday, from 9:00 a.m. to 6:00 p.m.

 Note: Response time will vary depending on the number and complexity of incoming calls.